 The collection began in 1918 as a teaching collection of Roman coins used by the Department of Latin.
 In 1948 additional Roman coins were donated by the Yorkshire Archaeological Society.

 The collection continued to expand during the 1950s.
 The ‘Paros’ hoard of over 250 Roman coins was acquired in the early 1950s, the ‘Winchester Cabinet’ was purchased from the Dean and Chapter of Winchester Cathedral in 1954 and in 1957 the ‘anonymous gift’ was presented to the University by Alderman Horace Hird.
 It included Iron Age, pre-Roman and Anglo-Saxon coins along with a cabinet of 17th century tradesman tokens from Yorkshire and Derbyshire.
+Part of the collection was published in 1975 by Elizabeth Pirie in Sylloge of Coins of the British Isles 21: Coins in Yorkshire Collections.

 The collection grew significantly between 1989 and 1994 with the generous donation of around 11,000 coins by Paul Thackray.
 His donation included Roman, Chinese, Sassanian, Byzantine, British, European and modern world coins.